 - Jobs & Employment are not what defines you in life

-- Job satisfaction doesn’t come from pay
+- Job satisfaction usually doesn’t come from pay

 - Growth Potential